-- Professional achievements

-- Potential for leadership in health policy

-- Potential for future growth and career advancement

-- Potential for significant contributions to building a Culture of Health

-- Interpersonal and communications skills

-• Individual plans for incorporating the fellowship experience into specific career goals
+- Professional achievements - Potential for leadership in health policy - Potential for future growth and career advancement - Potential for significant contributions to improving health, equity, and well-being in the nation - Interpersonal and communications skills - Individual plans for incorporating the fellowship experience into specific career goals

-The advisory board will select finalists from the applicants and interview them in Washington, D.C.
-By mid-January 2018, the advisory board will invite a subset of applicants for in-person interviews.
-Interviews for the select group will take place in Washington, D.C., on February 14, 2018.
+By mid-January 2019, the advisory board will select finalists from the applicants for in-person interviews in Washington, D.C., which will be held on February 26, 2019.
 Applicants who are selected for interviews will receive details about the remainder of the process upon invitation.